 Full Curriculum Vitae(PDF file)

-Since I began my PhD, I have had 3 advisors at 2 different universities, 7 house moves (one of which was transatlantic), and 2 babies.
-It hasn't been easy, but I am proud to have finished despite these interruptions and while being the primary caregiver for my small children.
+During the course of my PhD, I had 3 advisors at 2 different universities, 7 house moves (one of which was transatlantic), and 2 babies.
+It wasn't easy, but I am proud to have finished despite these interruptions and while being the primary caregiver for my small children.

-I am currently teaching part-time at the University of Essex.
-I am interested in other positions in the East of England, London, or the U.S.
+I am currently working on publishing my PhD research and seeking a part-time or full-time job in the East of England, London, or the U.S.